brownv7/TechZen-ecommerence-Analysis/README.md

-# Optimizing TechZen A Data-Driven Approach: Project Objectives:
+# Optimizing TechZen: A Data-Driven Approach.
+Project Objectives:

 TechZen, a global e-commerce leader that specializes in curating the latest consumer electronics and accessories.
 With a vast trove of sales, marketing, operational, product, and loyalty data, TechZen is now unlocking valuable insights to fuel its growth.
 This comprehensive analysis will provide actionable recommendations on: